verifast/verifast/README.Linux.txt

   with Z3 support requires you to have 32 bit versions of all development files and libraries installed
-- If your Linux distribution does not provide 32 bit versions of gtk and libgtksourceview (e.g. the 64 bit version of Ubuntu 12.04), the build system will automatically skip compiling vfide, the interactive IDE of VeriFast.
+- If your Linux distribution does not provide 32 bit versions of gtk and libgtksourceview (e.g. the 64 bit version of Ubuntu 12.04), you can skip compiling vfide.
+To do so, add WITHOUT_LABLGTK=true to the make commandline, e.g. 'make -f GNUmakefile WITHOUT_LABLGTK=true'.
   Only the command line version of the verifier will be available in this case.
 - You may also read the GNUmakefile in advance so that you know what to expect